Lilirose200x/Microprocessor/README.md

  __*Lab 5*__: Use on-board MEMS microphone with the help of on-chip digital filter for sigma-delta modulators (DFSDM) <br> <br>
  __*Lab 6*__: Writing and reading by using quad SPI (QSPI) flash interface <br> <br>
  __*Lab 7*__: I2C Peripherals, UART, FreeRTOS
+ __*Final Project*__:  We designed a sound game called “Walk on Spikes” by using UART, DFSDM Microphone, QSPI Flash, DAC Speaker, FreeRTOS to manage multi-threading.
+This is a game where the player controls the climbing of the game figure by recording their sound.